bayesianinstitute/CrytoCurrency--Generative-AI/readme.md

 - Open a terminal or command prompt and navigate to the project directory.
 - Run the following command to install the required dependencies: pip install -r requirements.txt
+- if TA-lib is not install refer to https://github.com/TA-Lib/ta-lib-python

 Usage:
 Trader and Investor App: